macks22/gmu-dia2/db/docs/obtaining-publications.md

+## Overview

 It will likely be useful to obtain additional publications for each award in order to have additional textual information related to the award.
 This will be useful for community detection via topic modelling approaches, as well as to provide additional features or enrich existing features for other purposes.

+## Methodology

 The most immediately apparent way to do this is to scrape the references from the NSF award listings.
 The NSF offers a [search service at nsf.gov](http://www.nsf.gov/awardsearch/).
 This can also be accessed programatically with POST requests: